Automated Deployment of PHP Applications using git

 #3: Setup Development Box

 I have php, mysql, and apache running locally on my laptop.
-I create my WordPress themes, plugins, and updates on my laptop.
+I create my Wordpress themes, plugins, and updates on my laptop.
 After I test them, I deploy them to the live webserver for the world to see.

 My local website folder is /home/jon/Website.
 To get started I clone my git repo locally: